IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_logo.md

 * Post to your tumblr or wordpress
 * Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of your brand
-* Select at least 2 different versions, and create **At least 5 different variations of each** iterations in grayscale (black & white) or color based on each version selected in the previous class crit.
+* Select at least 2 different versions, and create **at least 5 different variations of each version** (for a total of 10 at a minimum iterations in grayscale (black & white) or color based on each version selected in the previous class crit).
-* One logo per letter dimensions ( 8 1/2 x 11) for a total of at least 5 images
-* (a big version vs. a tiny version (a little bigger than postage size) in the corner)
+* One logo per letter dimensions ( 8 1/2 x 11) with a big version vs. a tiny version (a little bigger than postage size) in the corner

 ## LOGO Final
 * Post to your tumblr or wordpress